agusadhitama/agusadhitama/README.md

 # ⚡ Developer Philosophy

-> Code is not just logic.
+> Technology is not just about code.
+> It's about solving real problems, maintaining systems,
-> It's creativity, experimentation, and expression.
+> and creating reliable solutions.

-Small projects can become **big ideas**.
+I believe small improvements in systems can create big impact in real operations.

 ---